CURRENT SEASON AND BEYOND

-For the 2015-16 season, Gaines was a featured soloist on two programs with the Brooklyn Art Song Society (an October concert celebrating Ned Rorem at Bargemusic, and a March program of works by Benjamin Britten, including THE HOLY SONNETS OF JOHN DONNE); other solo appearances included performances of Mozart's REQUIEM with Colorado Pro Musica and CARMINA BURANA with the Fargo-Moorhead Symphony, and concert appearances with both the Colorado Bach Ensemble and the Off the Hook Arts Festival, in a program featuring excerpts from THE ORIGIN, an opera-in-progress composed by Bruce Adolphe with a libretto by Richard Powers .
+For the 2015-16 season, Gaines was a featured soloist on two programs with the Brooklyn Art Song Society (an October concert celebrating Ned Rorem at Bargemusic, and a March program of works by Benjamin Britten, including THE HOLY SONNETS OF JOHN DONNE); other solo appearances included performances of Mozart's REQUIEM with Colorado Pro Musica and CARMINA BURANA with the Fargo-Moorhead Symphony, and concert appearances with both the Colorado Bach Ensemble.
 In December, Gaines performed Kaspar in AMAHL AND THE NIGHT VISITORS with Central City Opera.
 He returned to Utah Opera, closing their 2015-16 season in as both Basilio and Curzio in LE NOZZE DI FIGARO.
-Returning to Opera Philadelphia in May, he helps create the role of Dan Leno in the first workshop of ELIZABETH CREE, a new opera being developed by composer Kevin Puts and librettist Mark Campbell, and based on the novel "The Trial of Elizabeth Cree" by Peter Ackroyd.
+Returning to Opera Philadelphia in May, he helped create the role of Dan Leno in the first workshop of ELIZABETH CREE, a new opera being developed by composer Kevin Puts and librettist Mark Campbell, and based on the novel "The Trial of Elizabeth Cree" by Peter Ackroyd.

 The years 2008-2013 were marked by a wide array of operatic and concert performances, including several debuts and return engagements.
 A past apprentice artist with Central City Opera, he returned in 2010 as a guest artist for the first time to perform Goro in MADAMA BUTTERFLY; the Denver Post described Gaines as "well-cast as Goro, the creepy and conniving marriage broker."
 Other concert performances included Mozart's Coronation Mass and the Mozart Requiem, Stravinksy's Pulcinella, and Monteverdi's 1610 Vespers, performed in its 400th anniversary year.
 Gaines returned to The Saint Paul Chamber Orchestra to perform in THE RAKE'S PROGRESS (Sellem), Edo de Waart conducting; to Indianapolis Opera (Scaramuccio in ARIADNE AUF NAXOS), and reprised Handel's Messiah with the Saint Thomas Choir of Men and Boys (Gaines is the featured soloist on St. Thomas's 2007 recording of the same piece).